neswaim/Game-Jam-Finalz/README.md

 # Created by: BleNder DoughNut
 Nevaeh Swaim

-Map design, assisted with enemy script and pathing, created collisions on map, assisted with player script, found kenney resources.
+Map design, assisted with enemy script and pathing, created collisions on map, assisted with player script, found kenney resources, and added win condition and end screen.

 Nicholas Wrightsman